-Yes, under the TIRC Act, all claims must be filed by
+No. Under the TIRC Act, all claims were required to be filed by

 4. Will the Commission still exist after the cutoff date?

 before it on August 10, 2014.
-An additional period of approximately 1-2 years will
+An additional period of approximately 2

-supervision of Jon Burge.
-At this point, our ability to address claims that do not involve
+point, our ability to address claims that do not involve officers who served

-an Order Concerning Jurisdiction in the case of Jaime Hauad.
+issued an Order Concerning Jurisdiction in the case of Jaime Hauad.
 That

 6. In what order is the Commission deciding cases?

 The TIRC Act says that the Commission must give priority to those cases in

 the convicted person is currently incarcerated solely for the crime to which he